In his post-war book, the CO of the glider pilots blamed their ‘limitations’ for the ‘near disaster’ of Operation Ladbroke. Is the accusation true?

 Whatever the reasons for Chatterton’s apparent accusation against his own men, it was clearly unfounded.
 Whatever mistakes the glider pilots might have made had little effect on the overall outcome.
 They were not a “main”, nor even a significant cause of the “near-disaster” of Operation Ladbroke.
 Would more or different training have helped?
 Certainly common experience bears out that practice, practice, practice leads to perfection.
 More training for the glider pilots before Sicily would have done no harm, but how much training would have made how much difference?
 Even with more training they could still have made misjudgements when confronted by the myriad difficulties they encountered that night.
 They could still have released for reasons unconnected with their training.
 The effect of more training, under those circumstances, could have been marginal on an already marginal problem.

 It seems the planners who thought at the outset that the poor navigation skills of the transport pilots might threaten the whole plan were right, even though at that point gliders had not yet been considered.
 This does not mean the tug pilots should be vilified, especially not for mass cowardice, as they were by some.
-Many went round again and again trying to find the right spot, while a couple of days later, in Operations Fustian and Husky 2, many of them died at the controls of their planes, doggedly heading for the DZs in a blizzard of enemy and, sadly, friendly anti-aircraft fire.
+Many went round again and again trying to find the right spot.
+Then, a couple of days later, in Operations Fustian and Husky 2, many of them died at the controls of their planes [example], doggedly heading into the DZs in a blizzard of enemy and, sadly, friendly anti-aircraft fire.

 General Harold Alexander was the British commanding officer of both the American and the British armies in Sicily.
 He was Eisenhower’s deputy and almost as charming and avuncular as his boss.
 He summed it up well.
 “The airborne troops themselves”, he wrote (and that would include the glider pilots), “are excellent.
 Tough, fit, efficient, and of high morale; I don’t say they haven’t a lot to learn which can only be done by Training – Experience – Training.
 The outstanding weakness in the set up is the lack of trained Air Force pilots to transport them.
 Through no fault of their own, they are untrained for & inexperienced in the job.”